FAIRDataTeam/FAIRDataPoint-Docs/docs/deployment/local-deployment.rst

 We can also expose port ``27017`` so we can access MongoDB from our local computer using a client application like `Robo 3T <https://robomongo.org>`__.

-Here is the updated docker-compose file:
+Here is the updated docker compose file:

 .. code-block:: yaml
    :substitutions:

-    # docker-compose.yml
+    # compose.yml

-    version: '3'
     services:

         fdp: